-1). and 2).
-Low / Unlikely VHF- probably not urgent.
-Specimens may need to be sent to Porton Down - but that could wait for the following day.
-Any uncertainty - Check with the medics.
-3).
-High Risk of VHF.
+1) Minimal risk of VHF infection - probably not urgent.
+Specimens may be processed at CL2.
+Routine PPE required.
+Specimens may need to be sent to Porton Down - Any uncertainty -Check with the medics.

+2).
+At Risk of VHF infection

 Likely Urgent.
 Specimens need to be processed in MSC (and advised) in CL3.

-CL3 PPE required
+CL3 PPE required.
+IFS results required.